-Figure 6-1 shows the logic used for generating interrupt via the relevant block.
+Figure 6-1 shows the logic used for generating interrupts.

-This system uses the CBEIF and CCIF flags in combination with the enable bits CBIE and CCIE in addition to the BKSEL bit to discriminate for the interrupt generation.
-By taking account of the possible selected bank, the system is prevented from generating false interrupts when the command buffer is empty in an unselected bank.
+This system uses the CBEIF and CCIF flags in combination with the enable bits CBIE and CCIE to discriminate for the interrupt generation.

-Figure 6-1 FTS128K Flash Interrupt Implementation
+Figure 6-1 FTS64K Flash Interrupt Implementation